 First, Christopher Joiner, AIA of Joiner Architecture and Alan C. Dobbs of Florida Design Studio – both graduates of the University of Florida who earned their master’s of architecture degrees from the University of South Florida – share studio space, in a refurbished 1922 brick bungalow renovated by Alan in historic Seminole Heights.
 Christopher articulates his design aesthetic this way:

 “Lessons learned after 10 years of directing design for a large regional developer have influenced our approach to ‘smart design’ strategies as they apply to architecture, the building process, and community design.
 The results yield low-impact, environmentally friendly solutions without compromising project goals or design integrity.”

 Now for the skinny on the Riverside Heights home.

 No one has built a modern house like this in Riverside Heights!

 First, the sleek lines are so crisp and elegant, they make me think of think of architectural greats who changed the world – Frank Lloyd Wright and I.M.
 Pei.
 There’s no way this home won’t become an instant classic.

 Before we go inside, consider a couple more features of the exterior.
-A metal roof reflects use of honest materials and will sing in the rain.
-A street-side balcony extends the envelope of the second floor loft.
+A metal roof reflects the use of honest materials and will sing in the rain.
+A street-side balcony extends the envelope of the second-floor loft.
 And once again there’s the abundant provision of daylight via French doors and large windows.

 Now for the inside.